Luis Curvelo: Texas Rangers

 On November 13, 2024, Curvelo signed a major league contract with the Texas Rangers.
 He was optioned to the Triple-A Round Rock Express to begin the 2025 season, where he logged a 3-3 record and 3.26 ERA with 40 strikeouts and two saves across 34 appearances.
 On July 30, 2025, Curvelo was promoted to the major leagues for the first time.
 On August 2, Curvelo recorded his first career win, tossing 1 1/3 scoreless innings of relief against the Seattle Mariners.
+He made 17 appearances for the Rangers during his rookie campaign, compiling a 1-1 record and 5.68 ERA with 20 strikeouts over 19 innings of work.

+Curvelo was optioned to Triple-A Round Rock to begin the 2026 season.
+He appeared in nine games for Texas, recording a 9.58 ERA with six strikeouts across 10 1/3 innings pitched.
+Curvelo was designated for assignment by the Rangers on August 14.
+He cleared waivers and was sent outright to Triple–A Round Rock on August 17.